sr-lab/pyrrho/README.md

   "out": "../results",
   "modes": [1, 2, 3],
   "files": ["../data/singles.probs"],
+  "authority": "./authority.native",
-  "policies": [
+  "policies": ["basic8", "basic7", "basic6"]
-    {
-      "name": "basic8",
-      "length": 8
-    }, {
-      "name": "2word8",
-      "length": 8,
-      "words": 2
-    }, {
-      "name": "3class8",
-      "length": 8,
-      "classes": 3
 }
-  ]
-}
 ```

 This is a very simple file format, understood by Pyrrho, called a *task*.
-For every file listed in `files` (see `/data/singles.probs` to get an idea about formatting), redistribution will take places in each mode listed in `modes` under each policy listed in `policies` \[1\] (for more specific information about policy format, see documentation for `/src/policyfilt.py`).
+For every file listed in `files` (see `/data/singles.probs` to get an idea about formatting), redistribution will take places in each mode listed in `modes` under each policy listed in `policies` \[1\].
+Actual password composition policy enforcement is carried out by a [Skeptic authority](https://github.com/sr-lab/skeptic-authority-template), which must be compiled and referenced from the `authority` field.
+All specified policies must be understood by the authority, for more instructions consult [the Skeptic authority template repository](https://github.com/sr-lab/skeptic-authority-template).
 Modes are as follows:

 1. Proportional Reselection
 2. Uniform Reselection